Stomper10/CheXpert/README.md

 At the bottom of the CheXpert [webpage](https://stanfordmlgroup.github.io/competitions/chexpert/), write a registration form to download the CheXpert dataset.
 You will receive an email with the download link.
 Right-click your mouse on the download link(439GB or 11GB) and click 'Copy link address'.

 Then, run the following command.
 Paste your link address inside the double quotation marks(PLEASE RUN WITH QUOTATION MARKS).
 It will take a while even for the downsampled(11GB) dataset.
-In this experiment, I used the downsampled dataset.

 ```bash
 wget "link_address_you_copied"